 Alvar Aalto designed his Chair 69 in 1935 as a minimalist piece of furniture for the dining table.
 Like many of his chairs, the Finn also used L-shaped legs for his Chair 69 design, giving the chair its characteristic silhouette and allowing the frame to be attached directly to the seat.

-The Chair 69 was initially designed like the Stool 60 and other famous furniture by Aalto, for the library in Wyborg.
-It soon started its successful adventure all around the world starting there, entering also private homes delighting with its clear and soft shape.
+The Chair 69 was initially designed, like the Stool 60 and other famous pieces of furniture by Aalto, for the library in Wyborg.
+It quickly began its triumphal march all around the world from there, and private individuals soon became impressed with the soft yet clear shapes of the piece.

-Artek manufactures the Chair 69 of birch veneer, which is painted in another step.
-There are also editions with laminated or cushioned seats available.
+Artek manufactures the Chair 69 from birch veneer, which in another step is varnished transparent.
+There are also versions with laminated or cushioned seats available.